nvdla/doc/doc/hw/v1/hwarch.rst

 protocol is exactly the same as DBBIF interface, but signals have been renamed to the prefixes ``nvdla_core2sram_{aw,ar,w,b,r}_``, for the aw, ar, w, b and r channels respectively.
+The return order between write acknowledges from SRAMIF and DBBIF is not restricted.
+For example, there are two BDMA layers, layer0 and alyer1.
+Layer0 writes to DBBIF and layer1 writes to SRAMIF.
+Layer1 may receive write acknowledge from SRAMIF before layer0 which receive write acknowledge from DBBIF.

 Register Interface